 (i) providing support by way of financial grants, goods, services and information;

-(ii) furthering knowledge about disability and its impact on the disabled child or person, their siblings, parents or carers; and
+(ii) furthering knowledge about disability and its impact on the disabled child or person, their siblings, parents or carers;

 (iii) working with other charitable organisations to delivery financial grants, goods, services and information to those in need by reason of disability, ill health, financial hardship or other disadvantage.